spynix/eventassist.js/README.md

 ### KeyAssist:
 KeyAssist is a class that helps to manage key events for web gaming.
+Yes I'm aware the documentation is lacking.
+That will be remedied sometime in the near future.

 ##### API:
 - new KeyAssist(initial, options)